Fluor-FOS/fluor-fos/README.md

 ## Input File Format

 Recommendations for Input File.txt Format:
-- The user should include the material optical properties text files next to particle and medium keywords.
+- nclude the material optical‑property text files next to the particle and medium keywords.
+The keywords before the ‘:’ must remain unchanged, as they are recognized by the program.
+An exception is the numbering of particle, matrix, quantum‑yield, and emission entries (e.g., particle 1:, particle 2:, matrix 1:, matrix 2:, qy1:, qy2:, emit1:, emit2:), which may be incremented or adjusted as needed.
+The number following emit and qy must correspond to the particle number of the fluorescent pigment (e.g., emit1 and qy1 refer to particle 1).
+All text appearing after the ‘:’ may be modified by the user.
 Here is an example input file:

  ```
   MC
   output: aaa_case_uncertainty_results

   particle 1: bsr.txt  #